teolandon/samsara/README.md

 arguments whose types are not specified.
 Let-binds and function types are simply inferred by typechecking the type of the assigned expression.
-Function argument types are inferred by applying constraints to each expression in the AST, to allow for variable identifier strings that are currently matched to a generic type, to replace their matching with the current constraint, so as to conform to it.
+Function argument types are inferred by applying constraints to each expression in the AST, to allow for variable identifier strings that are currently matched to a type variable, to replace their matching with the current constraint, so as to conform to it.

-Generic types are generated during parsing, and replaced with their inferred types during typechecking, so as to keep the number of passes of the AST to 2.
-However, generics remain as they were initially generated in the AST, their inferred types are only used during typechecking to ensure that the inferred types are used across all expressions.
-Thus, any values whose printed representations show their type (lists, functions, etc), will be printed with generic types.
-In the future, inferred types will be returned to the evaluation function, and will be applied to the AST.

 TODO: Add typechecking rules directly in README.md